breadthe/chasingcode.dev/source/_posts/2022-03-26-mysql-cte-group-by-year-month-with-gaps.md

 ![Month gaps displaying correctly with MySQL CTE](/assets/img/2022-03-26-month-gaps-fixed-mysql-cte.jpg "Month gaps displaying correctly with MySQL CTE")

+## Additional reading

+[Tobias Petry](https://twitter.com/tobias_petry) wrote a article about [filling gaps in statistical time series results](https://sqlfordevs.com/statistical-results-fill-gaps) with MySQL and PostgreSQL examples and a detailed explanation.
+He also recently launched a free ebook on [advanced databased techniques](https://sqlfordevs.com/ebook) which is a must-read.

 ## Caveats and conclusion

 Not everything is perfect: